 They are excellent guard dogs and hopelessly devoted to their pack.
 Canis Panthers are not aggressive to other animals.
 When introduced properly, they do well in homes with children and other pets.
 They excel in obedience, agility and personal protection.
 They are very good guard dogs.

-The Canis Panther is a very active dog so needs active owners so everyone is happy with the amount of outdoor time it needs.
-They can require anything from an hour to two hours day and that activity should include mental stimulation too.
-Very energetic and agile, they need regular physical activity to keep them from getting bored or restless.
+The Canis Panther is a very active dog, so it needs active owners, so everyone is happy with the outdoor time it needs.
+They can require anything from an hour to two hours a day, and that activity should include mental stimulation.
+Very energetic and agile, they need regular physical activity to keep themselves from getting bored or restless.

 They are very defensive of their territory.
-He should be well socialized, preferably when young with both dogs and people, especially with children, as the breed tends to be naturally wary of strangers, though he is very friendly with those he knows.
+The dog should be well socialized, preferably when young, with dogs and people, especially with children, as the breed tends to be naturally wary of strangers, though he is very friendly with those he knows.

-The Canis Panther is of high intelligence, extreme beauty, very agile, is suspicious of strangers, and is defensive minded.
-The Canis Panther is easy to train and excels in the areas of obedience, protection, and agility.
+The Canis Panther is of high intelligence, extreme beauty, very agile, suspicious of strangers, and defensive-minded.
+The Canis Panther is easy to train and excels in obedience, protection, and agility.
 Due to its need for human relationships and eagerness to please and impress its owner, the Canis Panther generally responds well to basic training and commands.
 Establishing immediate dominance, trust, and respect is key to successfully training the Canis Panther.

 Canis Panther Health & Problems

 The Canis Panther has no recorded health-related issues or concerns.
 This breed typically lives for 10 to 11 years.
-Canis Panther is typically known as a healthy and hearty breed, they do suffer from a few health problems, including hip dysplasia, elbow dysplasia, primary lens luxation – dislocation of the lens, vision issues sometimes leading to blindness, obesity, and bloat.
+Canis Panther is typically known as a healthy and hearty breed.
+They suffer from a few health problems, including hip dysplasia, elbow dysplasia, primary lens luxation – dislocation of the lens, vision issues sometimes leading to blindness, obesity, and bloat.

-Now, food is where this dog gets a little high-maintenance.
+Now, food is where this dog gets a little high maintenance.
 The Canis Panther requires upscale, high-quality food to maintain optimum health.
-A dog like this will eat about 4 to 10 cups of a good quality dry dog food each day, split into at least two meals.
-The amount can vary somewhat because it does depend on its size, health, level of activity, age and metabolism rate.
+A dog like this will eat about 4 to 10 cups of good quality dry dog food each day, split into at least two meals.
+The amount can vary somewhat because it depends on its size, health, activity level, age, and metabolism rate.